rgrassy/python-shrubbery-seeker/README.md

 ## Experience

-One tough part was learning how to place circles and numbers precisely inside triangles, which helped me better understand how to position shapes and numbers in the interface.
+One tough part was learning how to place circles and numbers precisely inside triangles, deepening my understanding of GUI geometry.
 I also experimented with event-driven logic and included a rare “Holy Grail” Easter Egg fortune.
 Debugging helped me understand user interaction and how to arrange the layout effectively.

 ## Attribution